The Ultimate Guide to Jellyfin and *ARR Stack: Complete Media Server Setup

 sudo apt install jellyfin

-Windows: Download MSI installer from https://jellyfin.org/downloads/ and run setup wizard.
+Windows: Download the MSI installer from the official downloads page and run the setup wizard.

 17. Request Management: Jellyseerr